HypothesisWorks/hypothesis/hypothesis-python/tests/README.rst

 ``pandas/``
     Tests for the Pandas extra.

-``py3/``
-    Tests that require Python 3.
-Includes checking that unicode identifiers and function annotations don't break anything, asyncio tests, and tests for inference from type hints.

 ``pytest/``
     Hypothesis has excellent integration with ``pytest``, though we are careful to support other test runners including unittest and nose.
 This is where we